Liu Lic Ka

 "Alex" Liu Lic Ka (廖力嘉, born March 18, 1971, in Hong Kong) is an auto racing driver from Macau.
+Liu is the champion of the 2023 Macau GT Challenge.

 Racing career

-He has competed mainly in touring car racing in Asia, regularly competing in the support races at the Macau Grand Prix.
+Liu has competed mainly in touring car racing in Asia, regularly competing in the support races at the Macau Grand Prix.
 He made his World Touring Car Championship debut at the 2009 FIA WTCC Race of Macau, driving for Liqui Moly Team Engstler alongside compatriots Henry Ho and Joe Rosa Merszei.
 He returned to the WTCC again in 2012, driving a BMW 320si for Liqui Moly Team Engstler at the Race of China.

+Liu competed in the Macau GT Challenge of the 2023 Macau Touring Car Series and claimed the championship title.